microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

     Alternately, create a file like `data.json` that contains `{"name":"VS Code"}` and use the command `curl --header "Content-Type: application/json" --request POST --data @data.json http://localhost:7071/api/HttpExample`.

-1. To test debugging the function, set a breakpoint on the line that reads, `name = req.params.get('name')` and make a request to the URL again.
+1. To test debugging the function, set a breakpoint on the line that reads, `name = req.params.get('name')`, and make a request to the URL again.
 The VS Code debugger should stop on that line, allowing you to examine variables and step through the code.
 (For a short walkthrough of basic debugging, see [Tutorial - Configure and run the debugger](/docs/python/python-tutorial.md#configure-and-run-the-debugger).)

 1. When you're satisfied that you've thoroughly tested the function locally, stop the debugger (with the **Debug** > **Stop Debugging** menu command or the **Disconnect** command on the debugging toolbar).

-## Deploy the project to Azure Functions
+## Deploy to Azure Functions

 In these steps, you use the Functions extension to create a "Function App" on Azure.
 A Function App is composed of a storage account for data, an App Service Plan (which corresponds to the Linux virtual machine on which the App Service runs), and an App Service (the hosting service for your endpoints that runs on the virtual machine).
 All of these resources are organized within a single resource group.